What is Kelley Blue Book?

 Kelley Blue Book tracks the consumer sale price each year.

-In order to determine the exact value of the vehicles, Kelley Blue Book follows their historical trends, current economic conditions, industry developments, seasonality, and the location of the consumer.
-Kelley Blue Book focuses on four different value categories:
+To determine the exact blue book value for used cars, Kelley Blue Book follows its historical trends, current economic conditions, industry developments, seasonality, and the location of the consumer.
+Kelley Blue Book value for used cars focuses on four different value categories:

-You can get an accurate estimate for the value of your car through Kelley Blue Book’s online estimator.
+You can get an accurate estimate for the value of your car through Kelley Blue Book car values, an online estimator.
 It’s simple to use, even if you don’t know a lot about cars.